North Korea says China's Xi wants to boost ties

 China has regularly been under pressure from the United States, under Trump, to use its diplomatic sway with North Korea to help end the prolonged nuclear standoff on the Korean Peninsula.

-But Mike Chinoy, former CNN international correspondent and the author of "Meltdown: The inside story of the North Korean nuclear crisis," said in August there was actually very little Beijing could do in the current climate.
+But Mike Chinoy, former CNN international correspondent and the author of "Meltdown: The Inside Story of the North Korean Nuclear Crisis," said in August there was actually very little Beijing could do in the current climate.

 "The North Koreans really don't like the Chinese," said Chinoy, after North Korea's last nuclear test.
 "They resent the hell out of the Chinese.
 They hate the idea that the Chinese can come in and tell them what to do.
 And the reality is the Chinese can't."